Scarves with dyes from nature

 Where our colors come from

-The weavers taught us a lot about the dye raw materials for colours.
-These are the most important.
+The weavers taught us a lot about the raw materials for dyeing colours.

-Orange: | volcanic earth |
+Orange: | Volcanic earth |

-Brown: | bark, coconut |
+Brown: | Bark, coconut |

-Pink: | bark of the sappan tree, berries, flowers |
+Pink: | sappan tree bark, berries, flowers |

-Blue: | indigo plant |
+Blue: | Indigo plant |

 Reddish brown : | beets, hibiscus |

-Grey/Black: | blackberry, trunk of the myrobalan tree, ebony |
+Grey/Black: | Blackberry, trunk of the myrobalan tree, ebony |

-Red purple: | berries, mangosteen |
+Red purple: | Berries, mangosteen |

 Green: | leaf of the mulberry bush |